Contact us

 Kariba REDD+

 One example of how to incentivize the change from deforestation to forest protection is the Kariba REDD+ project, which protects almost 785,000 hectares of forests and wildlife on the southern shores of Lake Kariba, near the Zimbabwe-Zambia border.
-For perspective, this area is nearly the size of Puerto Rico.

 The project is managed on the ground by Carbon Green Africa (CGA) and initially financed by Carbon Green Investments (CGI), with South Pole in charge of the technical project development work and sale of credits.
 The local communities living in the Kariba project area are the owners and main beneficiaries of the project.